charmoniumQ/PROBE/probe_src/tasks.md

 - [ ] Make the CLI better.
 You shouldn't need to give `-f` to make repeated applications work.
 You shouldn't need to give `--input`.

 - [ ] Document CLI tool.

+- [ ] Do we need to have a file-extension for probe_log?

 - [ ] Combine Python and Rust CLIs.